 So, what are you waiting for?
 Understand what field of knowledge excites you.
 Try to find what gives you the adrenaline rush and simply choose it for your well-being.

 You don’t need to buy thick books to invest in yourself.
 You can very much opt for the free pdf versions available on the internet.
-There are a number of free digital libraries and they are a pool of knowledge and life lessons.
+There are many free digital libraries and they are a pool of knowledge and life lessons.

 So, go ahead and develop a reading habit.
 You are absolutely free to not be a bibliophile.

 A bibliophile is someone who is addicted to reading.
 I don’t consider myself a bibliophile but reading is very much a part of my daily routine.
-And, it is the very reason I am able to show up here and do what I love doing for you guys – write.
+And, it is the very reason I can show up here and do what I love doing for you guys – write.

 Thank you for reading and sticking around my blog though.